 https://cartographie.lille.fr/dynmap/extensions/index.php?module=cartotheque2&cont=cartotheque

+On 13 October 2018, a group of citizens symbolically gave Lille’s Mayor the last IPCC.
+The City of Lille and the association “Citizen for climate” share the objective of decarbonizing the city: carbon neutrality by 2050 et reducing by half GES emissions by 2030.
+Since this date a dialogue started between these citizens and the City of Lille around a joint energy-climate-environment initiative.
+The definition of shared performance indicators shall ensure efficient project monitoring.

 A person month is the unit that indicates the number of months it takes a single person to carry out a task.
 The full time equivalent measures the capacity to work.
 A task with n FTE needs “n” people working on it full time for the duration of the task.